Vivek Ramaswamy's popularity surges with impressive fundraising post-debate | Politics

 Indian-American multimillionaire biotech entrepreneur Vivek Ramaswamy's popularity rating and online fundraising have surged, a day after his impressive performance at the first Republican presidential primary debate.

-According to the Ramaswamy campaign, the 38-year-old presidential aspirant raised more than USD 450,000, with an average donation of USD 38, in the first hour after the debate on Wednesday.
+According to the Ramaswamy Campaign Spokesperson Tricia McLaughlin, the 38-year-old presidential aspirant raised USD 600,000 on Thursday.

 The entrepreneur-turned-politician was being hit hard by three of his top rivals – former New Jersey Governor Chris Christies, former Vice President Mike Pence and South Carolina Governor Nikki Haley.